 A Par 3 with a semi-blind tee shot to an elevated green guarded by two deep bunkers at the front and gorse over the back.
 Kindly sponsored by Echlinville Distillery

 Kindly sponsored by Echlinville Distillery

-The signature hole on the course and widely regarded as one of the most difficult Par 4s in Ireland.
-With gorse and out of bounds all along the left, subtle bunkering on the right and a small pulpit green sitting some 30 feet above the level of the fairway guarded by gorse, whitethorn and links rough you start to get the picture.
+The signature hole on the course has recently been lengthened and updated to a challenging but fair Par 5.
+With gorse and out of bounds all along the left, new bunkering on the right and a small pulpit green sitting some 30 feet above the level of the fairway guarded by gorse, whitethorn and links rough you start to get the picture.
 Downwind birdie is on but if the wind is in your face you'll be delighted with par.
 Kindly sponsored by John Dynes & Son Builders